IIIF-Commons/docs-old/step-one-boilerplate.md

-##Step One: Use component-boilerplate as a template
+##Step One: Boilerplate

-We are going to replicate the `component-boilerplate`.
+To start, we are going to replicate the `component-boilerplate` and use it as a starting template for our component.
 The easiest way to do this is to simply clone component-boilerplate, delete the .git directory, then git init, git add ., and git commit.
 After doing this, I followed [these instructions for creating my own remote GitHub repo for the component from the command line](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/).
 I run:

 ```
 npm install